 Is the person wanting to race or feels like the Trail/Off Road bikes are just not fast or nimble enough?
 Look into a Motocross bike.

-I hope that helps clear some things up for you and as always leave comments or jump into our Forum and ask questions.
-One thing about the Motocross community is that everyone loves to help.
+I hope that helps clear some things up for you and as always leave comments on our Facebook page.